Back to Cool Guns

 - Emma Swan in Once Upon a Time carries a P226 as her sidearm once she becomes the town's Sheriff.

-is a handgun with an all polymer frame and slide.
+The Five-seveN is a handgun with an all polymer frame and slide.
 Like the P90, it fires the 5.7x28mm round.
 Although it is praised for its accuracy, durability and low recoil, it initially did not gain widespread use in either the law enforcement / military or civilian market, mainly due to the limited sources of ammunition and the stigma associated with the small PDW round.
-Due to its high magazine capacity (20 rounds, with 30 round aftermarket magazines available, but is sold with 10 round magazines in locations where the laws dictate bullet capacity limits), armor-piercing abilities *
+Due to its high magazine capacity (20 rounds, with 30 round aftermarket magazines available, but is sold with 10 round magazines in locations where the laws dictate bullet capacity limits), armor-piercing abilitiesnote

 , supposed use by criminals, and involvement in one high-profile shooting (Fort Hood; the only documented actual